 Connect with a tutor

-Improve your academic writing skills with support for any stage of the writing process
+Improve your academic writing skills at any stage of the writing process

 Connect with a tutor

-To access our writing and language tutoring schedules you must register for a myWCOnline account.
+To access the schedules for Writing, Academic Integrity, French, or Spanish, you must first register for a myWCOnline account.
 Once registered, you can login to book an appointment.

 Our tutors are trained to help you at whatever level you are at and can help you pinpoint your areas of difficulty.
 However, it is important that you share some written work with your tutor so they can accurately assess and address your unique needs and goals.